jmvbambico/nb-registry/README.md

 3. The notifications service is set to automatically consume the RabbitQ events queue.
 You may verify this by visiting: http://localhost:8080/logs

 - This actually reads the `users_registered.txt` file located in `/notifications_service/public/` assuming that a message event has already been consumed at least once.

+### Live Demo

+An online deployment of this showcase is available at: http://167.172.80.150 Simply replace `localhost` with the IP Address and use the same ports defined above to access the various services.

 ### Architecture